 At the heart of the Academy is a diverse series of Interest Groups.

-At the heart of the Academy is a diverse series of Interest Groups.
 Participants have opportunities to explore new ideas and interests while sharing areas of expertise.
-Some groups are intellectual and some consist of physical activities.
-Most groups meet weekly, face-to-face in rooms at the Academy’s center, Lewis House, on the beautiful Eckerd campus waterfront on Boca Ciega Bay.
+Some groups are intellectual; some consist of physical activities.
+Most groups meet weekly, both virtually and in-person at Lewis House on the beautiful Eckerd campus waterfront on Boca Ciega Bay.

 During most of the year there are some 40 active Interest Groups.

-Let us know if you want to try some of the Interest Groups listed below, or to learn more about these diverse programs.
-Helpful Counselors are available.
-Contact us at 727-864-8834 for more information.
+Let us know if you want to try some of the Interest Groups listed below, or to learn more about these diverse.
+Contact us at 727.864.8834 for more information.

 An interest group centered around end-of-life issues, based on a life-span developmental perspective.
 The meetings engage a myriad of topics such as health in older adulthood, speakers from organizations such as Empath or Compassion and Choice, as well as experts from within ASPEC.
 Sessions include questions and discussion time.